Velocidex/velociraptor-docs/content/artifact_references/pages/generic.utils.fetchbinary.md

    This artifact is designed to be called from other artifacts.
 The binary path will be emitted in the OSPath column.

-   As a result of launching an artifact with declared &quot;tools&quot;
-   field, the server will populate the following environment variables.
+   As a result of launching an artifact with declared "tools" field, the server will populate the following environment variables.